TheLukaDragar/UNI-LJ-VRA/code/README.md

 # Chapter 5: Validation and Evaluation
-After training was done we used the best model checkpoint to make predictions on the test set.
-The results of are best models are as follows:
+After training was done we used the best model checkpoint to make predictions on the test set (from the train-validation-test split of the dataset).
+These predictions are used to compare different models.
+ The results of the best models are as follows:

 | Model          | PLCC               | SRCC               | RMSE                |